cliff-ah-leong/proworkflow-test/ReadMe.md

 # Project Brief

 Create a simple time tracking app using react JS and a GraphQL endpoint.
-The application will present the user with the ability to,
+The application will present the user with the ability to

-1) Select a task (select box)
+- 1) Select a task (select box)

-2) Click a button to start and stop the timer.
+- 2) Click a button to start and stop the timer.

-3) Display the details of tracked time entries against a task.
+- 3) Display the details of time record entries against a task.

 ---
 # Before you Start